Whatever You Need, We Can Help

 - Proof of assets

-- A completed application form.Keep in mind that every home loan is different and the banks may ask for further supporting documentation but this is case by case.
+- A completed application form.Keep in mind that every home loan is different and the banks may ask for further supporting documentation.
+But, again, this is case by case.

-Every home loan is different, many factors could determine the types of fees you could incur on your home loan.
+Every home loan is different.
+Therefore, many factors could determine the types of fees you could incur on your home loan.
 Typical fees most banks will charge include;

 - Application fees